|

 appropriate.
 Jaw joint pain can be assessed for capsular injury or

+stiffness affecting movement.
 Tennis elbow: Lateral epicondylitis is

 treated with ultrasound therapy and cryotherapy.
 Appropriate elbow bracing